 Before you create a workflow, you need to select the Wercker application to which the workflow will apply, then click on the Workflows tab.

-The Workflow Tab
+The Workflows Tab

 The Workflow tab is divided into two sections.
 At the top is the editor, where you create and edit workflows.
 Below that is the Pipelines section, where you create and edit workflow pipelines.